 Review all available medical records and use the information when scoring the PAS.
-A few examples of medical records that are very useful in the PAS assessment include:
+A few examples of medical records that are useful in the PAS assessment include:

-- Discharge summary if the customer was hospitalized; - Consultations by specialists (for example, psychology, psychiatry, neurology, or cardiology reports); - · Therapy notes; - Nursing notes, when they address a specific incident or condition; - Home health care or home hospice evaluation and progress notes; - Laboratory results, EEG, EKG or MRI results; - Physician Progress Notes relating to current condition or need for long term care; - MDS (Minimum Data Set) when the customer is in NF; - For reassessments, the long-term care case manager's quarterly assessments.
+- Discharge summary if the customer was hospitalized; - Consultations by specialists (for example, psychology, psychiatry, neurology, or cardiology reports); - Therapy notes, such as occupational therapy physical therapy, and speech therapy; - Nursing notes, when they address a specific incident or condition; - Home health care or home hospice evaluation and progress notes; - Laboratory results, EEG, EKG or MRI results; - Physician Progress Notes relating to current condition or need for long term care; - MDS (Minimum Data Set) when the customer is in NF; - For reassessments, the long-term care case manager's quarterly assessments.